Skip to content

 About Us

-For that first show, the “acting area” was just the small apron in front of the movie screen and the dressing rooms were the coal bin and the area behind the furnace.
-The props and costumes were homemade and the benches borrowed from a local furniture store, but Cedar Springs Community Theater was born in a two night run on August 17 and 18, 1971.
+The “acting area” for that initial show was just the small apron in front of the movie screen, and the dressing rooms were the coal bin and area behind the furnace.
+The props and costumes might have been homemade, with benches borrowed from a local furniture store; nevertheless, Cedar Springs Community Theater was born in a two-night run on August 17 and 18, 1971.

-The Cedar Springs Community Players has continued to present live theater to the local community ever since.
-Hundreds of volunteers have acted, built sets, applied makeup, and taken tickets.
-Several local families can lay claim to three generations of Players membership.
-And we look forward to continuing this fine tradition for years to come.
-Come join us.
+The Cedar Springs Community Players have continued to present live theater to the local community ever since.
+Hundreds of volunteers have taken tickets, built sets, applied makeup, run props, cued lights and sounds, and graced the stage over the decades.
+In fact, several local families can lay claim to three generations of Players membership.

 Find us on Facebook – Cedar Springs Community Players